oxcompsoc/learntocode/session2/README.md

 print(shopping_list[3]) # Prints 'cream cheese'
 ```

 As we can see, a list is an numbered collection of items.
-We say that the first item is *at* **index** 0, the second item is at index 1, etc. We access the item at index `i` (where `i` is an integer) by writing `shopping_list[i]` - the name of the list, and then the index in square brackets.
+An important thing to remember is that in Python **indexing starts at 0**.
+What that means is that the first item is *at* **index** 0, the second item is at index 1, etc. We access the item at index `i` (where `i` is an integer) by writing `shopping_list[i]` - the name of the list, and then the index in square brackets.

 Now what would happen if we try to access the item at index 4 of our shopping list?
 Let's try: